bruno-lang/alma/README.md

 * ASCII Numbers (binary) = `1` = `{'0' '1'}`
 * Any Unicode code-point = `$` = `{ U+0000-U+7FFFFFFF }`

-## Implementation
+## Implementation Notes

 #### Components

 ##### Parser
-The general parser is very straight forward to implement in all common languages.
+The universal parser is very straight forward to implement in all common languages.
 The full pseudo-code is given with each instruction.
-Everything is based on very basic programming constructs usually known already on novice programmer levels.
+Everything is based on very basic programming constructs usually known and mastered already on novice programmer levels.
-Depending on the language a parser might be written in about 30-200 LOC.
+Depending on the host language a parser might be written in about 30-200 LOC.

 ##### Instructions/Rules
-Instructions are basically data records or abstract data types with no _own_ functionality regarding the parsing process.
+Instructions are basically data records or abstract data types (depending on the host language support) with no _own_ functionality regarding the parsing process.
+Their task is to make instruction details available for the parser machine to interpretate.

 ##### Parse-Tree
 The parse tree is nothing more than a stack of `token` records of form: